Jose-IDO/weather-news-api-app/README.md

-tion or # Async Weather & News Dashboard
+ # Async Weather & News Dashboard

 A modular TypeScript application that demonstrates different asynchronous programming patterns by fetching weather data and news headlines from external APIs using a component-based architecture.